dailiang18bb/spring5-guru-course/Spring-Framework-5–Beginner-to-Guru-Course-Notes.md

 ### Spring JPA Entity Relationships
 - Cardinality, think of one entity can have min and max number of other entity.
+- e.g. A Vet can have many Speciality.
+A Speciality can have many Vets.
+So its a many-to-many relationship.
 - One to One, `@OneToOne`
 - One to Many, `@OneToMany`
 - Many to One, `@ManyToOne`